changsongyang/windows-activation/docs/en/hwid.md

 ---
 title: HWID Activation Method
-description: Welcome to the `HWID` document.
-This has some details about the **HWID** activation method.
+description: Detailed explanation of the HWID (Digital License) activation method for Windows.
 ---

+<br><br/>

 # HWID Activation Method
 > Welcome to the `HWID` document.
-This has some details about the **HWID** activation method.
+This has some details about the **HWID** activation method.  <br><br/>

-<br><br/>

 ## Scope

 How and why `HWID` works is somewhat complicated because of all the preliminary "knowledge" required to know why the very thing abused by HWID activators exists at all.
-Hence, this document.
+Hence, this document.  <br><br/>

 ## Digital Licenses

 `Digital Licenses` (recently renamed to `Digital Entitlements`, but no one cares) are a fancy DRM invention by the geniuses over at Microsoft to make the Microsoft Store at least somewhat relevant.

 Their purpose is to be proof of being licensed to use a piece of software (Please note that **You will own nothing and you will be happy** and **This software is licensed, not sold)** assigned to a Microsoft account.

 There is a very long explanation for what keeps track of digital licenses, but that's somewhat complicated and I don't know everything.

 Basically, there is a couple of components that keep track of these licenses and manage all the talking with the Microsoft Store and that talk to software components to tell them what Windows users are allowed to do with their computers.
-These are the things we want to accept our forgeries.
+These are the things we want to accept our forgeries.  <br><br/>

 ## The Free Windows 10 Upgrade

 This activation method was at one point referred to as the "Digital License Generation without KMS or predecessor install/upgrade" and that name is just a tiny bit better and more descriptive than "HWID/KMS38".

 During the free Windows 10 upgrade period, any activated system (this is the "predecessor") that upgraded to Windows 10 got a free digital license.
 This promotion is long over, but the free upgrade still works.

 This type of reactivation/transfer (legal or otherwise) is actually used during **every single upgrade**, including between individual versions of Windows 10.
-This mode of activation is what we fake at the moment of writing.
+This mode of activation is what we fake at the moment of writing.  <br/>

 ## Mechanism of Activation Transfer